Uganda

 what to expect while gorilla trekking in Uganda

-A typical day of trekking begins at a designated meeting location, such as the Buhoma park headquarters.
+A typical gorilla trekking tour day begins at a designated meeting location, such as the Buhoma park headquarters.
 When guests arrive at any time for a gorilla briefing from the Uganda Wildlife Authority.
 The tourists are then divided into small groups of 8 people and allocated to different gorilla groups.
 The group size is chosen because small groups are easier to manage and do not frighten the gorillas.
 The Habinyanja gorilla group comprises 17 gorillas, which makes it the largest habituated gorilla group in Bwindi National Park.

 The beginning point is determined by the Gorilla family which you were allocated.
 Some groups begin their journey from the headquarters of specific sectors (Buhoma, Rushaga, Ruhija, or Nkuiringo), while others must drive into the forest as a starting point.
 In most cases, travelers do not know where their trek will begin until the day of trekking.
 Tourists are instructed to follow their individual ranger guides through the dense forest once they arrive at their starting sites.
 Security is also provided by armed guards. check out what is the best sector for gorilla trekking